tangowhisky37/CoderDojo/Pages/Tracks/Fundamentals-Of-Electronics-Using-The-BBC-Microbit.md

 This course is designed to run through two entire terms (10-12 weeks each term) assuming that one lesson is worked upon at every class.

+About the BBC micro:bit - The Micro Bit (also referred to as BBC Micro Bit, stylised as micro:bit) is an ARM-based embedded system designed by the BBC for use in computer education in the UK.
+The board is 4 cm × 5 cm and has an ARM Cortex-M0 processor, accelerometer and magnetometer sensors, Bluetooth and USB connectivity, a display consisting of 25 LEDs, two programmable buttons, and can be powered by either USB or an external battery pack.
+The device inputs and outputs are through five ring connectors that are part of the 23-pin edge connector at the bottom of the board.
+The micro:bit can be programmed using the Microsoft [Block code program editor](https://makecode.microbit.org) which is similar to the block based language Scratch ideal for 7-12 year olds.
+The micro:bit can also be programmed using the Makecode editor in Javascript and Python which allows for older kids to learn the Javascript and Python programming language using the micro:bit.

+This course provides an introduction to the basics of various electronics concepts through interacting and programming the bbc micro:bit.
+Some aspects of this course are complex and it is advised that the parent reads through the relevant tutorial before working with the child in class.
+The volunteer instructors/mentors will be around to guide and provide input.

 - Lesson 1  : Series circuit
   - LED, Resistor
   - LED, Resistor + Resistor (Series)